AFLplusplus/AFLplusplus/docs/env_variables.md

     Setting `AFL_INST_RATIO` to 0 is a valid choice.
 This will instrument only the transitions between function entry points, but not individual branches.

     Note that this is an outdated variable.
-A few instances (e.g. afl-gcc) still support these, but state-of-the-art (e.g. LLVM LTO and LLVM PCGUARD) do not need this.
+A few instances (e.g., afl-gcc) still support these, but state-of-the-art (e.g., LLVM LTO and LLVM PCGUARD) do not need this.

   - `AFL_NO_BUILTIN` causes the compiler to generate code suitable for use with libtokencap.so (but perhaps running a bit slower than without the flag).